 Term Description Action An OCCI base type.
-Represents an invocable operation on a Entity sub-type in- stance or collection thereof.
+Represents an invocable operation on an Entity sub-type instance or collection thereof.
 Attribute A type in the OCCI Core Model.
 Describes the name and properties of attributes found in Entity types.
 Category A type in the OCCI Core Model and the basis of the OCCI type identification mechanism.
-The parent type of Kind. capabilities In the context of Entity sub-types capabilities refer to the OCCI Attributes and OCCI Actions exposed by an entity instance .
-Client An OCCI client.
+The parent type of Kind. capabilities In the context of Entity sub-types capabilities refer to the Attributes and Actions exposed by an entity instance .
 Collection A set of Entity sub-type instances all associated to a particular Kind or Mixin instance.
 Entity An OCCI base type.
 The parent type of Resource and Link. entity instance An instance of a sub-type of Entity but not an instance of the Entity type itself.
-The OCCI model defines two sub-types of Entity, the Resource type and the Link type.
+The OCCI model defines two sub-types of Entity: the Resource type and the Link type.
 However, the term entity instance is defined to include any instance of a sub-type of Resource or Link as well.
 Kind A type in the OCCI Core Model.
-A core component of the OCCI classification system.
-Link An OCCI base type.
+A core component of the OCCI classification 1.5.1 system.
+LINK An OCCI base type.
 A Link instance associates one Resource instance with another.
-Mixin A type in the OCCI Core Model.
-A core component of the OCCI classification system. mix-in An instance of the Mixin type associated with an entity instance.
-The "mix-in" 461 concept as used by OCCI only applies to instances, never to Entity types. model attribute An internal attribute of a the Core Model which is not client discoverable.
-OCCI Open Cloud Computing Interface.
-OCCI base type One of Entity, Resource, Link or Action.
-OCCI Action see Action.
-OCCI Attribute A client discoverable attribute identified by an instance of the Attribute type.
-Examples are occi.core.title and occi.core.summary.
-OCCI Category see Category.
-OCCI Entity see Entity.
-OCCI Kind see Kind.
-OCCI Link see Link.
-OCCI Mixin see Mixin.
-OGF Open Grid Forum.
-Resource An OCCI base type.
-The parent type for all domain-specific Resource sub-types. resource instance See entity instance .
-This term is considered obsolete. tag A Mixin instance with no attributes or actions defined. template A Mixin instance which if associated at instance creation-time pre-populate certain attributes. type One of the types defined by the OCCI Core Model.
-The Core Model types are Category, Attribute, Kind, Mixin, Action, Entity, Resource and Link. concrete type/sub-type A concrete type/sub-type is a type that can be instantiated.
+IVIIXIN A type in the OCCI Core Model.
+A core component of the OCCI classification miv in System.
+IIIIX-III concept as used by OCCL only applies to instances, never to Entity types 000 Open Cloud Computing Interface OGE Open Grid Forum Resource An OCCL base type.
+The parent type for all domain-specific Resource sub-types resource instance See entity instance.
+This term is considered obsolete tag A Mixin instance with no attributes or actions defined.
+Used for taxonomic organi- sation of entity instances template A Mixin instance which if associated at instance creation-time pre-populate certain attributes. type One of the types defined by the OCCI Core Model.
+The Core Model types are 51 Category, Attribute, Kind, Mixin, Action, Entity, Resource and Link. concrete type/sub-type A concrete type/sub-type is a type that can be instantiated.
 URI Uniform Resource Identifier.
 URL Uniform Resource Locator.
-462 URN Uniform Resource Name.
+URN Uniform Resource Name.